Data and Tools

 If you cannot unzip the dataset on Windows, you can try using 7-Zip.

-The Privacy Law Corpus is a collection of 1,043 privacy laws, regulations, and guidelines covering 182 jurisdictions around the world.
-These documents are provided in two file formats (i.e., PDF showing the original formatting on the the source website and TXT containing just the text of the privacy law) and, in some cases, in multiple languages (i.e., the original language(s) and an English translation).
+The Privacy Law Corpus is a collection of 1,043 privacy laws, regulations, and guidelines covering 183 jurisdictions around the world.
+These documents are provided in two file formats (i.e., PDF showing the original formatting on the source website and TXT containing just the text of the privacy law) and, in some cases, in multiple languages (i.e., the original language(s) and an English translation).

 The corpus metadata is made available under a Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic license (CC BY-NC-SA 2.0).
 Inquiries about commercial licensing should be directed to Prof. Shomir Wilson (shomir@psu.edu).